§ 9763. Conditions of probation.

 (13) To pay a fine.

-(14) To participate in drug or alcohol screening and treatment programs, including outpatient and inpatient programs.
+(14) To participate in drug or alcohol screening and treatment programs, including outpatient programs.

 (15) To do other things reasonably related to rehabilitation.

 (1) Any person receiving a penalty imposed pursuant to 75 Pa.C.S. § 1543(b) (relating to driving while operating privilege is suspended or revoked), former 75 Pa.C.S. § 3731 (relating to driving under influence of alcohol or controlled substance) or 75 Pa.C.S. § 3804 (relating to penalties) for a first, second or third offense under 75 Pa.C.S.
 Ch.
-38 (relating to driving after imbibing alcohol or utilizing drugs) may only be sentenced to county intermediate punishment after undergoing an assessment under 75 Pa.C.S. § 3814 (relating to drug and alcohol assessments).
+38 (relating to driving after imbibing alcohol or utilizing drugs) may only have probation imposed after undergoing an assessment under 75 Pa.C.S. § 3814 (relating to drug and alcohol assessments).

-(2) If the defendant is determined to be in need of drug and alcohol treatment, the defendant may only be sentenced to county intermediate punishment which includes participation in drug and alcohol treatment under 75 Pa.C.S. § 3815(c) (relating to mandatory sentencing).
-The defendant may only be sentenced to county intermediate punishment in:
+(2) If the defendant is determined to be in need of drug and alcohol treatment, the defendant may only have probation that includes participation in drug and alcohol treatment under 75 Pa.C.S. § 3815(c) (relating to mandatory sentencing).
+The defendant shall have restrictive DUI probation conditions of:

 (i) a residential inpatient program or a residential rehabilitative center;